junxit/us-congress-bills-111/bill.md

   - **(1)** entry, appropriation, or disposal under public land laws;
   - **(2)** location, entry, and patent under mining laws; and
   - **(3)** disposition under all laws pertaining to mineral and geothermal leasing or mineral materials.
+- **(f)** *Acquisition of land* The Secretary may acquire non-Federal land within the boundaries of the Special Management Area or the Wilderness only through exchange, donation, or purchase from a willing seller.
-- **(f)** *Acquired Land* Any land or interest in land located inside the boundaries of covered land that is acquired by the United States after the date of the enactment of this Act shall become part of the relevant wilderness or special management area and shall be managed in accordance with this Act and other applicable law.
+- **(g)** *Acquired Land* Any land or interest in land located inside the boundaries of covered land that is acquired by the United States after the date of the enactment of this Act shall become part of the relevant wilderness or special management area and shall be managed in accordance with this Act and other applicable law.
+- **(h)** *State land* The Secretary is authorized to acquire by donation or exchange from the State of Colorado the parcel identified as “McKenna Peak Adjacent Parcel” on the map titled “McKenna Peak Wilderness” and dated April 15, 2010.
+- **(i)** *State trust land* Any portion of the State Trust land parcel identified as “Proposed McKenna Peak Wilderness Addition” on the map titled “McKenna Peak Wilderness” and dated April 15, 2010, that is acquired by the United States after the date of the enactment of this Act shall become part of the McKenna Peak Wilderness and shall be managed in accordance with this Act and other applicable laws.
+- **(j)** *Grazing* Within the covered lands in which grazing was established before the date of the enactment of this Act, grazing shall be allowed to continue, subject to such reasonable regulations, policies, and practices as the Secretary determines to be necessary, in accordance with—
+  - **(1)** section 4(d)(4) of the Wilderness Act (16 U.S.C.
+1131(d)(4));
+  - **(2)** with respect to wilderness areas administered by the Secretary of Agriculture, the provisions of section 108 of Public Law 96-560; and
-- **(g)** *Grazing* Grazing in covered land shall be administered in accordance with section 4(d)(4) of the Wilderness Act (16 U.S.C.
-1133(d)(4)), as further interpreted by section 108 of Public Law 96–560, and the guidelines set forth in appendix A of the Report of the Committee on Interior and Insular Affairs to accompany H.R.
-2570 of the 101st Congress (H. Rept.
-101–405).
+  - **(3)** with respect to wilderness areas administered by the Secretary of the Interior, the guidelines described in appendix A of House Report 101-405 of the 101st Congress.
-- **(h)** *Ames Hydroelectric Project* The inclusion in the National Wilderness Preservation System or designation under section 4 of this Act as a Special Management Area as described in section 4 of this Act, shall not be construed to interfere with the operation and maintenance of the Ames Hydroelectric Project, as currently licensed by the Federal Energy Regulatory Commission, or as reauthorized in the future, including reasonable use of National Wilderness Preservation System lands or Special Management Area for any necessary repair or replacement of existing facilities, transport of water and aerial or land access.
+- **(k)** *Ames Hydroelectric Project* The inclusion in the National Wilderness Preservation System or designation under section 4 of this Act as a Special Management Area as described in section 4 of this Act, shall not be construed to interfere with the operation and maintenance of the Ames Hydroelectric Project, as currently licensed by the Federal Energy Regulatory Commission, or as relicensed within the project boundaries set forth in the license on the date of the enactment of this Act, including reasonable use of National Wilderness Preservation System lands or Special Management Area for any necessary repair or replacement of existing facilities, transport of water and aerial or land access.
 All means of access to the project that are currently permitted by the Secretary on the date of enactment of this Act shall be maintained.
+- **(l)** *Prevention of Wildfires* The inclusion in the National Wilderness Preservation System under section 3 or designation under section 4 as a Special Management Area under this Act shall not be construed to interfere with the authority of the Secretary to authorize mechanical thinning of trees or underbrush to prevent or control the spread of wildfires.
+- **(m)** *Facilitation of Responsible Sport Hunting* The use of wheeled, muscle-powered carts for the removal of shot game is authorized in the areas designated under sections 3 and 4 of this Act.

 ## § 6.
 Water

-- **(a)** *Findings, purpose, and definition*
+- **(a)** *Findings; purpose; definition*
   - **(1)** *Findings* Congress finds that—
-    - **(A)** the lands designated as wilderness or a Special Management Area by this Act are located at the headwaters of the streams and rivers on those lands, with few, if any, actual or proposed water resource facilities located upstream from such lands and few, if any, opportunities for diversion, storage, or other uses of water occurring outside such lands that would adversely affect the wilderness values of such lands;
+    - **(A)** the lands designated as wilderness or a Special Management Area by this Act are located at the headwaters of the streams and rivers on those lands with few, if any, actual or proposed water resource facilities located upstream from such lands and few, if any, opportunities for diversion, storage, or other uses of water occurring outside such lands that would adversely affect the wilderness values of such lands;
     - **(B)** the lands designated as wilderness or Special Management Area by this Act are not suitable for use for development of new water resource facilities, or for the expansion of existing facilities; and
-    - **(C)** therefore, it is possible to provide for proper management and protection of the wilderness value of such lands in ways different from those utilized in other legislation designating as wilderness lands not sharing the attributes of the lands designated as wilderness or Special Management Area by this Act.
+    - **(C)** therefore, it is possible to provide for proper management and protection of the wilderness value of such lands in ways different from those used in other legislation designating as wilderness lands not sharing the attributes of the lands designated as wilderness or a Special Management Area by this Act.
   - **(2)** *Purpose* The purpose of this section is to protect the wilderness values of the lands designated as wilderness or Special Management Area by this Act by means other than those based on a Federal reserved water right.
   - **(3)** *Definition* As used in this section, the term water resource facility means irrigation and pumping facilities, reservoirs, water conservation works, aqueducts, canals, ditches, pipelines, wells, hydropower projects, and transmission and other ancillary facilities, and other water diversion, storage, and carriage structures.
 - **(b)** *Restrictions on rights and disclaimer of effect*